Pregnancy Scan London

-In our private ultrasound clinic, we offer early pregnancy scans for as early as 5 weeks gestation although we recommend having your first baby scan from 7 weeks unless you are concerned about miscarriage or an ectopic.
+In our private clinic, we offer early pregnancy scans for as early as 5 weeks gestation, although we recommend having your first baby scan from 7 weeks unless you are concerned about miscarriage or an ectopic.

 Ultrasound scanning is generally safe when used appropriately and by trained professionals as ultrasound energy has the potential of causing biological effects in the body.

 Ultrasound waves can heat the tissues slightly and can also produce small pockets of gas in body fluids or tissues called cavitations.
-Ultrasound can cause harm if exposure is prolonged, in particular on sensitive organs, such as the baby’s eyes and brain.
+Ultrasound can cause harm if exposure is prolonged, in particular to the sensitive organs, such as the baby’s eyes and brain.

 Ultrasound Scan Services in London